Yelp/dockersh/README.md

  * Make the darwin nsenter version less crazy - or kill as less features?
  * Allow setting the max memory for the container's processes
  * Allow setting the CMD of the root process
- * Allow setting the entrypoint of the root process to be something other than "internal"
  * Find a better way to make ssh agent sockets work than to bind /tmp
  * Expose ability to mount additional volumes in the config
  * Expose ability to pass arbitrary options to docker in the config.